-- 4.2.47 No objects shall be located within the TLOF except those aids essential for the safe operation of a helicopter, such as landing nets or lighting, and then only up to a maximum height of 2.5 cm, except when lighting and landing nets are provided together, it shall not exceed 3.5 cm.
-Such objects shall only be present if they do not represent a hazard to helicopters. - 4.2.48 From the fore and aft mid-points of the D circle in two segments outside the circle, limited obstacle areas shall extend to the ship's rail to a fore and aft distance of 1.5 times the fore-to-aft-dimension of the TLOF, located symmetrically about the athwartships bisector of the D circle.
+- 4.2.22 No objects shall be located within the TLOF except those aids essential for the safe operation of a helicopter (such as nets or lighting) and then only up to a maximum height of 2.5 cm.
+Such objects shall only be present if they do not represent a hazard to helicopters. - 4.2.23 From the fore and aft mid-points of the D circle in two segments outside the circle, limited obstacle areas shall extend to the ship's rail to a fore and aft distance of 1.5 times the fore -to-aft-dimension of the TLOF, located symmetrically about the athwartships bisector of the D circle.
 Within these areas there shall be no objects rising above a maximum height of 25 cm above the level of the TLOF.
 (See Figure 4-11.)
-Such objects shall only be present if they do not represent a hazard to helicopters. - 4.2.49 A LOS horizontal surface shall be provided, at least 0.25D beyond the diameter of the D circle, which shall surround the inboard sides of the TLOF to the fore and aft mid-points of the D circle.
+Such objects shall only be present if they do not represent a hazard to helicopters.
+(See 4.2.40) - 4.2.24 A LOS horizontal surface shall be provided, at least 0.25 D beyond the diameter of the D circle, which shall surround the inboard sides of the TLOF to the fore and aft mid-points of the D circle.
 The LOS shall continue to the ship's rail to a fore and aft distance of 2.0 times the fore-to-aft dimension of the TLOF, located symmetrically about the athwartships bisector of the D circle.
 Within this sector there shall be no objects rising above a maximum height of 25 cm above the level of the TLOF.

-Note. - Any objects located within the areas described in 4.2.48 and 4.2.49 that exceed the height of the TLOF are notified to the helicopter operator using a ship's helicopter landing area plan.
-For notification purposes, it may be necessary to consider immoveable objects beyond the limit of the surface prescribed in 4.2.49, particularly if objects are significantly higher than 25 cm and in close proximity to the boundary of the LOS.
-See the ICAO Heliport Manual (Doc 9261) for guidance.
+Note. - Any objects located within the areas described in 4.2.23 and 4.2.24 that exceed the height of the TLOF are notified to the helicopter operator using a ship's helicopter landing area plan.
+For notification purposes, it may be necessary to consider immoveable objects beyond the limit of the surface prescribed in 4.2.24, particularly if objects are significantly higher than 25 cm and in close proximity to the boundary of the LOS.
+See the Heliport Manual (Doc 9261) for guidance.